-Ovarian epithelial cancer begins in the tissue that covers the ovaries, which are the reproductive glands that produce eggs (ova).
+Ovarian epithelial cancer, a type of gynecologic cancer, begins in the tissue that covers the ovaries, which are the reproductive glands that produce eggs (ova).
 While there are different types of ovarian cancer, such as germ cell and stromal tumors, ovarian epithelial cancer is the most common, accounting for about 90% of ovarian cancer patients.
 This cancer typically occurs in women who are past menopause (approximately age 50 and up), with about half of the women who are diagnosed at age 63 or older.
 More Caucasian women are affected than African-American women.

-Patients often present nonspecific pelvic or abdominal symptoms, such as bloating, frequent urination, irregular periods or unexpected vaginal bleeding (after menopause), indigestion, fatigue, and pain in the back, abdomen, or pelvis.
+Patients often have nonspecific pelvic or abdominal symptoms, such as bloating, frequent urination, irregular periods or unexpected vaginal bleeding (after menopause), indigestion, fatigue, and pain in the back, abdomen, or pelvis.
 Because symptoms are similar to those of other common illnesses and/or some female reproductive conditions, ovarian cancer can be difficult to diagnose at an early stage.
 Routine preventive gynecological visits, however, allow the doctor to feel the ovaries and uterus for size, shape, and consistency.
 Being aware of the signs and symptoms of ovarian cancer and catching any abnormalities (enlarged or misshapen ovaries) early is best since this is when treatment can offer a more favorable outcome.
-Visit our blog to read more about ovarian cancer signs and symptoms that every woman should be aware of.

 There is no way to completely prevent ovarian cancer.
 Ovarian cancer is caused by some factors that you can control - like obesity and smoking, but also other factors that you can not.
 Find out what you can do to avoid ovarian cancer from developing.